 I could honestly eat that nightly haha.

 Note: I always thought that Costco pulled rotisserie chicken sold in bags would be gross, like canned chicken or something.
 But my best friend, who is an uber foodie swears by it, so I started buying it and now can’t live without it.

 You should try it if you have a Costco near you!
-You can divide it into 4 freezer bags to use to make anything, BBQ chicken pizza, chicken salad sandwiches, add to salads, add to tacos etc.
+You can divide it into 4 freezer bags to use to make anything, BBQ chicken pizza, chicken salad sandwiches, add it to salads, add it to tacos etc.